serverless/blog/posts/2017-03-07-static-site-post-scheduler.md

 The [post scheduler](https://github.com/serverless/post-scheduler/) is a serverless project that gives static site owners the ability to schedule posts (or other site content).

-It works with any static site setup (Jekyll, Huge, Phenomic, Gatsby etc.) as long as your site builds off your `master` branch.
+It works with any static site setup (Jekyll, Hugo, Phenomic, Gatsby etc.) as long as your site builds off your `master` branch.

 **How much does it cost?:**